jdrichardsappacad/Practice-Normalize-State/README.md

 ## Setup

-Clone the starter repo accessible from the `Download Project` button at the bottom of this page.
+1. Install dependencies
+2. Create a **.env** file based on the example with proper settings for your local environment

-1. Run `npm install` in the **backend** directory to install dependencies.
+3. Run `npm install` in the **backend** directory to install dependencies.
+4. Create a database user with the same name and password as found in your **.env** file with `CREATEDB` privileges
-2. Run `npm run db:setup` to set up the database.
+5. Run `npm run db:setup` to set up the database.
-3. Run `npm start` to start the backend server.
+6. Run `npm start` to start the backend server.

 In a different terminal, `cd` into the **frontend** directory of the starter.